irrwahn/ffpreview/README.md

 ## Configuration

-With few exceptions all options available from the command line (see below) plus the invocations to start external programs can be specified in the configuration file, for details see the `ffpreview.conf.sample` example configuration.
+With few exceptions all options available from the command line (see below), plus the incantations to start external programs, can be specified in the configuration file.
+For more detailed information please refer to the `ffpreview.conf.sample` example configuration file.

 ## Usage